 Three Places in New England (1903-29) is both an example of program music and American nationalism.
-Although not popular during Ives' lifetime, this is one of Ives' most often performed works today.
-It bristles with of Ives' signature traits: layering of textures and meters with multiple, sometimes simultaneous melodies, many of which are hymn and marching tunes; masses of sound including tone clusters and bitonality; and abrupt textural contrasts and is autobiographical.
+Although not popular during Ives' lifetime, this is one of his most often performed works today.
+It bristles with his signature traits: layering of textures and meters, multiple, often simultaneous melodies; hymn and marching tunes; tone clusters and bitonality; and abrupt textural contrasts.
 There are three movements, each steeped in American history and culture.
-Ives aimed to make the listener experience the atmosphere of each place.
+Ives aimed to make listeners experience the atmosphere of each place.

 1. The "St. Gaudens" in Boston Common (Col. Shaw and his Colored Regiment)

 Rainstorm—Cider Mill at Redding, Connecticut | George Harvey (1800–1878) | Metropolitan Museum of Art